LaffertyDev/mini-trains/doc/tasks.md

 * [x] Trains do not die anymore when they enter some rotations
 * [x] If a train dies while holding a wagon, the wagon will not disappear
+* You can delete the tracks underneath the production stations